-When Employees Are Paid for Being On Call
+When Employees Are Paid for On-Call Time

 When employees make themselves available in their actual office or workplace for on-call assignments, employers must pay them for the time they spend there.
-Because these on-call hours are spent in restricted conditions where an employee cannot use his / her time for personal purposes, this time is considered to be payable “hours worked.”
+Because these on-call hours are spent in restricted conditions where an employee cannot use his time for personal purposes, this time is considered payable “hours worked.”

-When Employers Don't Have to Pay Employees for Being On Call
+When Employers Don't Have to Pay

-Employers can require certain things of the at-home on-call employee - that they are accessible by phone or pager, and that they refrain from drinking alcohol, for example.
-Nevertheless, this time does not qualify as “hours worked,” and will not be compensated.
+Employers can require certain things of at-home, on-call employees—that they are accessible by phone or pager, for example, or that they refrain from drinking alcohol.
+Nevertheless, this time does not qualify as “hours worked” and will not necessarily be compensated.